What Is the Difference Between Laid Off and Terminated in California?

 In California, the terms “laid off” and “terminated” both refer to the end of an employment relationship.
 However, they can have different implications.
 While they have similar outcomes, understanding the difference between laid off and terminated, especially regarding severance and unemployment benefits, can be crucial.
-Contact us today to speak with a California wrongful termination attorney!
+Contact us today to speak with an experienced Los Angeles wrongful termination attorney!

 A Look at Employment Termination in California